lancopku/Unpaired-Sentiment-Translation/README.md

 ## Data
 * [Yelp](https://www.yelp.com/dataset/challenge)
 * [Amazon](https://snap.stanford.edu/data/web-FineFoods.html)

-* The details of input data are shown in the "train-original" and "test-original" (the processed Yelp data).
-If you want to run our code on your own dataset, you first need to process the dataset into the specific data structure.
+The details of input data are shown in "train-original" and "test-original" (the processed Yelp data).
+If you want to run our code on your own dataset, you first need to process your dataset into the specific data structure.
 ## Run
 ```bash
 nohup bash run_train.sh > log_train.txt &